asjadnaqvi/stata-graphfunctions/README.md

 gen group = _n  // generate order variable
 ```

-Generate hexagons that are have radius normalized by the population.
-Also rotate them very slightly for the extra spiciness:
+Generate hexagons that are have radius normalized by the population:

 ```stata
 levelsof nuts2